 MySQL Database on Azure uses MySQL Community Edition and is compatible with common MySQL management tools.
 During the actual operation and maintenance of MySQL Database on Azure, you might encounter compatibility issues with some versions of some clients.
 These issues are summarized below:

-Connection problems that occur when you use Workbench 6.3.5 to connect to MySQL Database on Azure
+Connection problems occur when I use Workbench 6.3.5 to connect to MySQL Database on Azure.

 - Download the certificate.